 Students are responsible for indicating their intent to discontinue enrollment by using the appropriate form.
-Enrollment Services processes the forms presubmitted by students and informs the Financial Aid Office when students discontinue enrollment.
+Office of the Registrar processes the forms submitted by students and informs the Financial Aid Office when students discontinue enrollment.

 Unregister = a complete cancellation of course enrollment that results in 100% refund of tuition and fees.